ORANGE COUNTY BRUNCH GUIDE

 Costa Mesa, Ca 92627

 Braving the parking lot at The CAMP during a Friday night would not be the best idea, but coming by on a weekend morning may bring better luck for a spot.
 You would not want to overlook the tucked-away location of ECCO Pizzeria & Bar, a restaurant providing locally sourced, organically grown ingredients for their Italian food and passionate about serving “fresh, soulful food.”
-Executive Chef Carlos Abarca’s brunch menu reads at about 50 percent typical breakfast items and 50 percent lunch items (with, of course, plenty of pizza options).
-If you don’t want to select an entree, there are some pre-selected Specials via the Americano and Sobeca Brunch.
-However, if you know what you already want and need alcohol to wash it down, shoot for their Kegs & Eggs, an option that pairs any brunch item with an endless pint of Peroni.
+The brunch menu reads at about 50 percent typical breakfast items and 50 percent lunch items (with, of course, plenty of pizza options).
+If you don’t want to select an entree, there are some preselected Breakfast Classics via the Americano and Sobeca Brunch.
 Can’t decide between breakfast and lunch?
-Have both by choosing from the Pizza + Eggs section!2937 Bristol St, Ste A103 Costa Mesa, CA 92626 714.444.ECCO TAPS Fish House and Brewery
+Have both by choosing from the Breakfast Style Pizza + Eggs section!2937 Bristol St, Ste A103 Costa Mesa, CA 92626 714.444.ECCO TAPS Fish House and Brewery

-A local favorite, Plum’s Cafe frequently finds itself with more than enough hungry brunch guests.
-For more than twenty years, the restaurant has featured a Northwestern-styled menu and the side service of catering and event planning.
+A local favorite, Plums Cafe frequently finds itself with more than enough hungry brunch guests.
+The restaurant features a Pacific Northwestern-styled menu and the side service of catering.
 As a diner, you get to choose from a list of entrees with the option of adding in-house coffee or tea along with an alcoholic brunch cocktail of choice for an additional price.
-There are also specialty cocktails you could order as well.
-What are some iconic dishes of the Northwest style?
-Try for the Williamette Hazelnut Pancakes with Marion berry compote or their Alderwood Smoked Salmon Hash.
-For the wow! factor, though, you might have to consider sitting tight and waiting about 20 minutes for an order of their Famous Dutch Baby, a monstrous deep dish pancake skillet with powdered sugar and lemon that is surely bigger than your head.369 E 17th St, Ste 7 Costa Mesa, CA 92627 949.722.plum
+Try for the Williamette Hazelnut Pancakes with marion berry compote or their Alderwood Smoked Salmon Hash.
+For the wow! factor, you might have to consider sitting tight and waiting about 20 minutes for an order of the Plums Famous Dutch Baby, a monstrous deep dish pancake skillet with powdered sugar and lemon that is surely bigger than your head.369 E 17th St, Ste 7 Costa Mesa, CA 92627 949.722.plum

 Primarily listed as a breakfast menu, the dishes available in the morning time slots for the weekend certainly lean more towards the eggs and bacon crowd, but there are more savory lunch-like dishes at The Porch.
-Consider that they have Chicken & Waffles (fried chicken breast served with a Belgian waffle and hot maple syrup) and even sandwiches during breakfast.
+Consider that they have Chicken & Waffles and even sandwiches during breakfast.
 If you want what the locals rave for, though, you have to go with their Signature Eggs Benedict and the option of having bottomless mimosas, because hey, who doesn’t want runny eggs and endless alcoholic juice on a Sunday morning?
 The restaurant is focused on being THE place for locals with craft drinks and great food that isn’t too casual or formal.508 29th St Newport Beach, CA 92663 949.673.1600 Zinc Cafe & Market

 With three locations (two of which are in Orange County), Zinc Cafe is no stranger to breakfast.
 Known for their market and full cafe style menu, the restaurant does not have brunch in a traditional sense where you sit down to eat; there are plenty of grab-and-go options.
-If you are searching, however, for that experience, there is patio seating space available sometimes.
-To those browsing the extensive menu, they may not realize that Zinc Cafe is a vegetarian (though not vegan) eatery, because it is not explicitly publicized anywhere.
+If you are, however, searching for that experience, there is patio seating space available.
+To those browsing the extensive menu, they may not realize that Zinc Cafe is a vegetarian eatery, because it is not explicitly publicized anywhere.
 They just aim to make good food that also happens to be vegetarian.
-You will see egg dishes, cereals, sandwiches, salads and pizzettes on the menu.
-We’re eyeing those quiches and frittatas ourselves.
+You will see egg dishes, cereals, toasts, and more on the menu.
+We have our eyes on those quiches.

 Early Bird Cafe